Gender equality in Rwanda: Ending gender-based violence

 A study done by BioMed Central analyzes the rates of intimate partner violence throughout Rwanda after the genocide, specifically in the years 2005 and 2010.
 In this case, intimate partner violence is defined as physical, emotional, mental, or sexual abuse within a partnered relationship.
 According to BioMed Central, 34 percent of Rwandan women claimed to have been in a partnered relationship and survived intimate partner violence in 2005.
 This number jumped to 56 percent in 2010.
 This increase could be attributed to the lessening of stigma in regards to intimate partner violence throughout Rwanda.
 Women are feeling more comfortable when sharing their experiences.
 Additionally, there was a sharp increase in female political leaders after the genocide in 2003, challenging strict gender roles throughout the country.
 BioMed Central also found that the rates of intimate partner violence could possibly have increased due to the visible amounts of powerful women in Rwandan society.
 Both of these theories indicate a slight shift in societal norms regarding gender based violence.

 Another study conducted by departmental researchers at the University of Rwanda, Kigali, Umeå University, Sweden, and the University of Gothenburg, Sweden, investigated the stigma of intimate partner violence throughout Rwanda.
 The data shows that even though the state of Rwanda took an active stance against intimate partner violence, the societal standards for women were still in line with traditional gender roles.
 These varied standards impacted how women utilized resources when experiencing violence.
 This study also proves that to fully eradicate gender-based violence, change must come from Rwandan society as well as implemented policy.

+In August 2026, videos of women being harassed by police and spectators based on how they were dressed, circulated on social media.
+This gender based violence by state apparatus is a clear sign that Rwanda still has a long way to go and that all the claims made are mostly aspirational.